Optimum HDTV viewing distance: Recommendations

 To maximize the feeling of presence and thus provide a better viewing experience, the viewer would need to be situated at the theoretical spot where the HDTV occupies the widest view angle for that viewer.
 It is also important that the resolution of the display per degree of arc remain at a high quality level.
-Opinions regarding where the optimal position lies are numerous and varied.
+Opinions regarding where the ideal position lies are numerous and varied.

 Recommendations on HDTV viewing distances fall into two general classes; a fixed distance based on HDTV display size, or a range of distances based on the display size.
 The most common recommendations from reasonably authoritative sources are presented below.

 Fixed distance

 Fixed distance recommendations are the more common of the two types.
 For the most part, the majority of the fixed distance recommendations were issued before the end of 2007, when arguably HDTV displays were still in the early adoption phase.
-The most frequently cited fixed distance recommendations are listed.
+The concept of optimal viewing distance, which is based on physics and physiology, has become essential with the advent of UHD (Ultra High Definition) technology.
+This new technology allows for much shorter viewing distances, which requires greater precision.

+Optimal viewing distance

+The "optimal viewing distance" is based on the limits of the human eye, i.e. its angle of resolution.
+This is its ability to distinguish between two pixels.
+For normal visual acuity (6/6 vision), this angle is 1 arcmin.
+To obtain a fixed distance for a given resolution, it must be expressed in picture heights (H).
+If a screen is 50 cm high and it is at a distance of 250 cm, then in picture heights, its distance is 5 H (250/50).
+Mathematically, this gives the distances shown in the following table:

+This table can be used in a number of ways :